 Directions:

-- Gradually add powdered sugar, mixing until combined.
+- Add powdered sugar slowly, mixing until it’s all combined.

 Chocolate Buttercream Frosting